Flagler, Akinjo lead No. 3 Baylor past No. 21 Texas 68-61 | Federal News Network

-Flagler scored 16 in the second half and made four 3-pointers after halftime, while Akinjo provided the scoring punch late for the Bears (25-5, 13-4 Big 12).
+Flagler scored 16 in the second half behind four 3-pointers, while Akinjo provided the scoring punch and key ballhandling late for the Bears (25-5, 13-4 Big 12).
+Akinjo also had eight rebounds and seven assists.

+Arena security was braced for another attempt by Texas fans to rush the court after a win, only to watch them start heading for the exits throughout the final minute.

+“This is a really tough team. … It feels good whether it was the last game or not,” Akinjo said after Baylor earned a regular-season sweep in the rivalry.
+“It’s always tough to win on the road in the Big 12.”

-Baylor also got 13 points from Kendall Brown and 12 from Flo Thomba.
+Baylor also got 13 points from Kendall Brown and 12 from Flo Thamba.

 Bishop and Marcus Carr each scored 13 points to lead Texas.